kirchberger/CBookChapter1/README.md

 # CBookChapter1

-Demos in Chapter 1 of the C book
+Demos in Chapter 1 of the C book.

+Day 2 of daily projects.